sotoplatero/vicaria/src/lib/content/services/skin-tag-removal.md

 description: "Professional skin tag removal in downtown Hamilton by medical doctors.
 Safe, quick procedures for neck, underarms, eyelids.
 Book your consultation at Vicaria Health today."
 category: "skin-treatments"
 image: "/images/services/skin-tag-removal.jpg"
+faqs:
+  - question: "Does it hurt?"
+    answer: "Electrocautery causes minimal discomfort—most people describe it as a brief warm sensation or quick pinch.
+For sensitive areas or if you're particularly nervous, we can apply a topical numbing agent beforehand.
+Most people are surprised by how easy and quick it is."
+  - question: "Will it leave a scar?"
+    answer: "Rarely.
+When done properly by medical professionals, skin tag removal typically heals without visible scarring.
+The area may be slightly pink for a few weeks, then it fades."
+  - question: "Can I just cut it off myself?"
+    answer: "Please don't.
+Home removal risks infection, excessive bleeding, and scarring.
+Plus, if it's not actually a skin tag (if it's a mole or something else), cutting it yourself could cause problems.
+Let us handle it safely."
+  - question: "How much does it cost?"
+    answer: "Consultation fee is $60 CAD + taxes.
+Treatment pricing is $20-$25 per lesion (based on size and location) + taxes.
+We'll give you clear pricing during your consultation."
+  - question: "Will they come back?"
+    answer: "The specific skin tags we remove won't grow back.
+But if you're prone to skin tags, new ones may develop elsewhere over time.
+We can remove those too."
 ---

 <script>